MattHodge/matthodge.github.io/_posts/2020-10-19-vscode-second-brain.md

 - I am able to very quickly pull up information from previous discussions, or find documents I have read based on the references I am making.
 I just do a search VSCode and can pull up the relevant information.
 I deal with a lot of documents, and this saving me a lot of minutes each day.
 - My stress levels feel lower, as I am not constantly thinking about all the things I have to do.
 I know that it is safely stored and I can find it easily.
 - I've always considered myself as "not great" at coming up with ideas or visions for the future of what we should do or build at work.
-I've had 2 cases in the last few weeks where i've had an "AHA!" moment just randomly.
+I've had 2 cases in the last few weeks where I've had an "AHA!" moment just randomly.
 I am not sure if it is because my brain is clear, or because the complex information is laid out in a way that is easier for me to comprehend, but so far this seems to be improving.
 - I am reading less articles or blogs due the barrier of entry of forcing myself to make notes about them.
 I'm not sure if this is a bad or a good thing just yet.
 - This blog post was actually written based on a note I was taking to track all my VSCode extensions and what they did.
 It's handy being able to spin my thoughts easily out into blog posts.